stefanoschmidt1995/mbank/docs/usage/flow.md

 The mapping is usually implemented as a stack of ''simple" transformations, which if trained properly are able to model any complex distrbution.
 The training is performed by minizing the forward KL distance between the probability distribution defined by the data and the one defined by the normalizing flow model.

+The normalising flow is usually trained using samples from the target (empirical) distribution.
+This employs the KL loss function.
+However, as we do not have access to sample from the target distribution, we treat the problem as a regression and we "teach" the flow to reproduce the target value of the probability density.
+The sampling comes from free!
+In what follows, we will show how to work with samples.
+An example on how to train the flow with within the regression framework is given in the previous section about [bank generation](bank_generation.md).

 ## Let's get our hands dirty